Sikiteeb/Ansible-infrastructures-coursework/backup_sla.md

 Backup service covers only the next services:

-Database services - MySQL
+Database services: MySQL

-Monitoring services - Grafana
+Monitoring services: Grafana

 Explanation:
 All the services included contain user provided information (MySQL) or some log information, reflecting the health of our infrastructure (Grafana).
 User and the log data, and Grafana configuration cannot be restored by any other means.